AshampooSystems/boden/docs/docs/reference/ui/scroll_view.md

 # ScrollView

-A Container that can scroll its content view
+A container view that can scroll its content view.

 ## Declaration